alexander-s-f/tailmix/README.md

 - `element :name, "base classes"`: Defines a logical part of your component (e.g., `:wrapper`, `:panel`, `:icon`).
 - `dimension :name, default: :value`: Defines a variant or "dimension" (e.g., `size` or `color`).
-- `option :value, "classes"`: Defines the classes for a specific variant option.
+- `variant :value, "classes"`: Defines the classes for a specific variant.
 - `action :name, method: :add | :toggle | :remove`: Defines a named set of UI mutations that can be applied on the server (`.apply!`) or passed to the client (`action_payload`).
 - `stimulus`: A powerful nested DSL for declaratively describing Stimulus `data-*` attributes.